-This happens every Sunday and Holy Day of Ordination, and is the most important of sacraments which is essential for salvation.
+This happens every Sunday and Holy Day of Ordination and is the most important of sacraments essential for salvation.

-It is arguably worshiping the bread and blood itself as the assumed literal body of Christ, stating that the church can only process this like a magical ritual, and that it is required multiple times in order to effect our salvation (the re-presentation and re-sacrifice of Christ).
+It is arguably worshipping the bread and blood itself as the assumed literal body of Christ, stating that the church can only process this like a magical ritual and that it is required multiple times to affect our salvation (the re-presentation and re-sacrifice of Christ).

 In short, it is not only about what the bread and wine then do, but also what they also become.

-As a doctrine, this has actually evolved over time, with post 1000 AD more about the worship of individual items.
+As a doctrine, this has actually evolved, with post-1000 AD more about the worship of individual items.

-The Catholic Bishop lays his hand on the head of an infant coming of age, in a form of dedication of them.
+The Catholic Bishop lays his hand on the head of an infant coming of age, in the form of their dedication.
 This is not actually required for salvation, but more a means of grace.

-Also, it’s important to choose a god parent at this point for spiritual support over time, and a saint as their special patron.
+Also, it’s important to choose a godparent for spiritual support over time, and a saint as their special patron.

 They also promote singleness and celibacy, particularly amongst the Priesthood.